 Gladiators and former gladiators worked outside the arena as bodyguards, debt collectors, and enforcers to settle disputes.
 They also served as sparring partners and personal trainers for men and for women who wanted to fight privately.

 Memorial stones in gladiator cemeteries provide ample evidence that many gladiators married and raised families.
 The stones usually list the names of the relatives erecting the stones and the number of fights, the number of wins, and the age at death.
 Many died in battle in their twenties or early thirties, but others lived to die a natural death.

 In Faithful, Marcus Brutus is a wealthy equestrian who includes three gladiator schools among his business enterprises.
 He’s an honest businessman in a brutal business, callous but not cruel, a man who treats his gladiator slaves like the men they are but is perfectly comfortable making money off them when they kill or are killed in the arena.
 But Brutus is a man of his times and culture.
 The popularity of the games didn’t wane until Christianity became the dominant religion.
-Emperor Constantine replaced sentences that condemned a criminal to die in the arena with condemnation to work in the mines, and Emperor Honorius banned gladiatorial contests in AD 404.
+In AD 326, Emperor Constantine replaced sentences that condemned a criminal to die in the arena with condemnation to work in the mines, and Emperor Honorius banned gladiatorial contests in AD 404.